As time goes on, the usage of social media spreads further across the globe, and seeps deeper into the lives of those who are already using it.

 Social media can be a great place to vent about the stress of your work after a long day, but we all need to be careful about the details we go into.

-Complaining directly about your boss or manager can have dire consequences, and has resulted in people getting fired in the past, after rude comments about their superiors were shared via Facebook and Twitter.
+Complaining directly to your boss or manager can have dire consequences, and has resulted in people getting fired in the past after rude comments about their superiors were shared via Facebook and Twitter.

 9. Daily Schedules

 Much like sharing your vacation dates, it’s never wise to tell the world exactly when you’ll be leaving your home vacant.
 Burglars and other criminals will most definitely thrive on such information.